kunwarMandip/BlockGame/README.md

 Conversely, if lower ppm: 50ppm, lets pixels so lets performance time but will not scale as well

+For enemies to spawn
+Width of screen in world is 7.2 max -> starting from 0 height of where they spawn from is 14.4

+14.4
+7.2
+yh im stupid

-fortune favour lady nikuko: 1:13:02
+fortune favour lady nikuko: 1:13:0